sjolander/valac/README.md

 ---

-## 🔜 Phase 2: Persistence
+## 🔜 Phase 2: Memory Management

-Goal: Prepare for real-world users and long-term memory.
+Goal: Sidestep hallucinations by trimming and summarizing memories

+- [x] Add time to memories
+- [ ] Streaming response in UI
-- [ ] Add user-selectable LLM models
+- [ ] Show UI indication of memory updates
-- [ ] Add persistent disk-based or cloud storage
+- [ ] Add tags/topics to memories - What other metadata would add value? track emotional content?
-- [ ] Track conversation/session IDs
+- [ ] Track conversation/session IDs - Should the user need to open a new chat to start a new conversation or is there a value-add if the system to detects it?
+- [ ] Allow ability for user to spawn multiple threads based from the same conversation.
+- [ ] Memory summarization
+- [ ] Add topic viewer to UI - Graph visualization?
+Word cloud?
+- [ ] Manual tag editing
-- [ ] Add memory filtering and deletion from UI
+- [ ] Memory deletion from UI
+- [ ] Memory locks in UI - User marks a memory/topic/conversation as permanent and not a candidate for deletion and/or summarization
+- [ ] DB size limit control in UI

 ---

-## 🚧 Phase 3: Scheduling, Awareness, and Agency
+## 🔜 Phase 3: Agency and Autonomous Behavior

-Goal: Add proactive behavior and time/context awareness.
+Goal: Agency and passive memory management

-- [ ] Add scheduling/task queue system
-- [ ] Enable Valac to initiate actions (autonomous behavior)
+- [ ] Enable Valac to trim its own memory autonomously - consider memory importance based on frequency of access & relation to other topics
-- [ ] Integrate plugin/capability system (search, email, etc.)
+- [ ] Integrate LangChain plugins
-- [ ] Maintain time awareness and deadlines
-- [ ] Summarize and categorize memory by topic
+- [ ] User selectable LLM models for both the core LLM (used for prompt generation) and auxiliary LLM (used for tag generation)

 ---

 ## 🎯 Phase 4: Hosting, Deployment, and UX Polish

-Goal: Transition to production-ready, demo-capable deployment.
+Goal: Cloud-based deployment for quick demonstrations

 - [ ] Deploy backend (Render, Fly.io, etc.)
 - [ ] Deploy frontend (Vercel, Netlify, etc.)
 - [ ] Add authentication, rate limiting, logging
 - [ ] Improve error handling and user feedback
-- [ ] Polish UI for memory review/editing
+- [ ] Seed with memories

----

-## Notes
+## Design Philosophy

-- The system is designed to be modular: LLM backend, vector store, and storage abstraction can all be swapped independently.
-- Each phase should maintain backward compatibility where possible to avoid regressions during future iteration.
+Valac explores what a personal, local-first AI assistant could look like — one with long-term memory, contextual awareness, and plugin-based actionability.
+The project is designed with future capabilities in mind:

+- Conversational memory that evolves over time
+- Plugin system enabling agentic behaviors ("call a taxi", "remind me", "search the web")
+- LoRA-ready architecture for eventual fine-tuning